ff6347/auto-typo-adbe-id/index.md

 =================

 ![splash](https://raw.github.com/fabiantheblind/auto-typo-adbe-id/gh-pages/assets/images/auto-typo.png)
 This is the code repository for the FH-Potsdam ;-⟩ project week "Typography & Automation".
+The goal was to learn the basics of JavaScript for Adobe applications to apply this in automated layouts and generative art.
+Bring raw text into shape by rules.

+The project begun with an introduction to JavaScript and how it works with InDesign, then project and idea development to follow in individual and group meetings.
+At the end there was a short presentations.
 For further info have a look into [the wiki](https://github.com/fabiantheblind/auto-typo-adbe-id/wiki).

 ##Examples
 The examples will be generated from the projects the contributers create.